 track spending and budgeting; budgeting tools, retirement planning tools; variety of financial calculators

 |Learn More:||Visit USAA Federal Savings Bank||Visit Navy Federal Credit Union||Visit Pentagon Federal Credit Union|

-As you can see from the above chart, there are many similarities between these three military banks.
-They all offer free checking, the ability to manage your finances online and through your mobile phone or tablet, the ability to deposit checks remotely, and much more.
+There are several similarities between these three military banks.
+They all offer free checking, the ability to manage your finances online and through your mobile phone or tablet, the ability to deposit checks remotely and more.
 The other benefits include excellent customer service and a dedication to serving the military community.
 This goes a long way in my book.
-Here are some quick high points for each of these three banks:
+Here are some quick high points for each of these three banks.

 Other Notable Military Financial Institutions:

-There are many other notable military banks and credit unions that go along with the big three financial institutions mentioned in the above table.
+There are several other notable military banks and credit unions that go along with the big three financial institutions mentioned in the above table.
 Some notable military banks include:

-- Armed Forces Bank: Account types include: Checking, savings, CDs, IRAs, money market accounts, auto, consumer and home loans, VA Loans, credit cards.
-Features: online financial education section, online bill pay, online banking, mobile banking.
-More info: Armed Forces Bank.
+Account types include checking, savings, CDs, IRAs, money market accounts, auto, consumer and home loans, VA loans and credit cards.
+Features online financial education section, online bill pay, online banking and mobile banking.

 Many major financial institutions also offer accounts for military members.
 These often come with free checking (usually requires direct deposit), and some other perks.
 Be sure to compare their features with your current bank and the military institutions listed above to see which is best for your needs.

-- Chase Bank Military Banking: Chase Premier Plus Checking account with Chase Military Banking benefits.
-Features include no monthly service fee ($25 fee waived with Direct deposit), no minimum balance requirement, no fee for basic checks, no fee for small safety deposit box, no fee for money orders, official checks, travelers checks and gift cards.
-Learn more: Chase Bank Military Banking.
+Chase Military Banking Features: Current and former service members are eligible to open the Chase Premier Plus Checking account with Chase military banking benefits.
+Features include no monthly service fee, no minimum balance requirement, no fee for basic checks, no fee for money orders or cashier’s checks and a host of additional benefits.